ElHombreSinNombre/ElHombreSinNombre/README.md

 ## About Me

-- 🚀 Frontend Developer with 5 years of experience.
+- 🚀 Frontend Developer with 9 years of experience.
 - 💡 Proficient in Vue.js and React.js.
 - 🎨 Skilled in crafting pixel-perfect UI/UX designs.
 - 🔧 Experienced with frontend build tools and package managers.
-- 🌐 Knowledgeable in web accessibility and best practices.
-- 📱 Enthusiastic about creating mobile-responsive web applications.
-- 📚 Always eager to learn and stay updated with the latest web technologies.

 ## My last projects